yesasha/simple-fps-meter/README.md

 - All modern browsers support.
 - ~300 bytes(!) compressed javascript(not gzip)!
 - No need to write any javascript code, just connect the script to your page, and insert a `<div class="simple-fps-meter"></div>` to your page.
 - Position and style it with css.
-Some default css provided.
+Some default css provided to make it visible on different backgrounds.
 - May have any number of widgets per page, that will be detected automatically.
 No extra code edits!
 - Example page - https://yesasha.github.io/simple-fps-meter/

 ## TODO
 - Add configurable options, like update frequency.
+Now it is set to once per second.
 - Add more default styles to choose from.
 - Fix current default styles to make it more stylish if users request.